Petal Ads and talabat partner to boost business expansion with cutting-edge targeting capabilities

-(MENAFN- Golin Mena) Dubai, UAE: 13 May 2024 - Huawei, the leading global provider of information and communications (ICT) infrastructure and smart devices, announces its partnership with talabat, the region's leading platform for everyday deliveries.
+(MENAFN- Asdaa-amman) Huawei, the leading global provider of information and communications (ICT) infrastructure and smart devices, announces its partnership with talabat, the region's leading platform for everyday deliveries.
 Through this partnership, talabat will be utilizing Petal Ads, Huawei's digital advertising platform, to propel its business expansion through cutting-edge targeting capabilities.

 The collaboration was officially initiated with the signing ceremony of the MOU attended by key executives from both companies, taking place on May 7th at the Petal Ads booth, which presented groundbreaking solutions tailored for the global tourism industry during the ATM 2024.
 This alliance between two industry leaders signifies a commitment to revolutionizing digital advertising and enhancing user engagement.